Engaging Community • Protecting World Heritage • Preserving the Blue Mountains Experience

 Katoomba Airfield Community Group seeks to preserve the serenity of the Blue Mountains for residents and visitors by incorporating Katoomba Airfield into the National Park.
 Our aim is to have the Airfield maintained for emergency purposes only.

-We want to stop the Katoomba Airfield from being used as a home base for a dramatic increase in helicopter overflights over Sydney’s backyard - the Blue Mountains National Park and World Heritage Area.
+We want to stop the Katoomba Airfield from being used as a home base for a dramatic increase in fixed wing and helicopter overflights over Sydney’s backyard - the Blue Mountains National Park and World Heritage Area.

 We hold regular meetings to discuss the proposal, share our concerns and take action so that our views are taken into account in any future decision-making.

-The NSW Department of Industry is considering issuing a 50 year lease of the Katoomba Airfield for helicopter tourism.
-This will mean scenic heli-charter flights or 'joy flights', landing in and taking off from within the the Greater Blue Mountains National Park.
+The NSW Department of Industry is considering issuing a 50 year lease of the Katoomba Airfield for fixed wing and helicopter tourism.
+This will mean scenic fixed wing and heli-charter flights or 'joy flights', landing in and taking off from within the the Greater Blue Mountains National Park.
 This has happened in many places around the world ruining local tourist areas and we don’t want it to happen here.

 The Blue Mountains is a micro economic entity intertwined and inseparable with tourism.
 The economy depends on tourism; day trippers, weekenders, families and couples looking for a day or a weekend escape into a quiet natural environment.